Alexis Quezada: Xanthi F.C.

 Alexis was officially signed to historic Greek club side Xanthi.
 On April 10, 2022, he debuted for Xanthi in a 0–0 draw with Panserraikos in the Super League 2.

+Gualaceo S.C.

+Alexis signed for Ecuadorian Serie A team Gualaceo S.C.on January 23, 2023.
+He never made an official debut for Gualaceo before leaving the club in July 2023.

+Estrela Da Amadora

+On August 2, 2024, Quezada completed a transfer to Portuguese Primeira Liga side Estrela Amadora, signing a one-year contract.

+Jarabacoa FC

+Liga Dominicana de Fútbol side Jarabacoa FC announced the signing of Quezada on August 9, 2025.
+His arrival in the Dominican Republic was cheered as a breakthrough, both on and off the field, and he was credited with helping to grow the sport and the league in the country.

 International career

 Quezada is eligible to represent the United States, Ecuador, and Mexico internationally through birth and ancestry.